The Maine AgendaGolf & Racquet Sports

 Which outdoor pickleball courts near Portland have permanent nets?

-Fort Williams Park in Cape Elizabeth (eight asphalt courts), Memorial Park in Scarborough (two courts, with eight more under construction), and White Rock in Gorham (three courts) have permanent nets.
+Memorial Park in Scarborough (ten courts since July 31, 2026), Fort Williams Park in Cape Elizabeth (eight asphalt courts), and Perennial Place, formerly White Rock, in Gorham (three courts) have permanent nets.
 Portland's Deering Oaks and Payson parks have permanent lines but rely on portable nets, so bring your own or arrive when others have set up.
+Blue Point Park in Scarborough is lined for pickleball but uses the tennis nets already there.

 What is the largest outdoor pickleball facility in Greater Portland?